-- Enjoy a spectacular light show “O Tannenbaum,” featuring a 45-foot, light-animated Christmas tree and be immersed by the dazzling sights and sounds of the booming symphonic score destined to become a Christmas Town tradition.
+Finally, enjoy a spectacular light show “O Tannenbaum,” featuring a 45-foot, light-animated Christmas tree and be immersed by the dazzling sights and sounds of the booming symphonic score.

 If you are a Busch Garden member, admission to Christmas Town is included in your annual pass.
 Otherwise, you can purchase a one-day ticket or a Christmas season pass to visit as often as you like during the holiday season.
 A special three-day pass is also available that includes admission into Colonial Williamsburg.